eclipse-imagen/imagen/docs/guide/programming-environ/index.md

 source and a parameter specifying the constant value.

 If the sources and parameters do not match the operation requirements, an exception is thrown.
-However, when the `ParameterBlockJAI` class is used, if the required parameter values are not specified, default parameter values are automatically inserted when available.
+However, when the `ParameterBlockImageN` class is used, if the required parameter values are not specified, default parameter values are automatically inserted when available.
 For some operations, default parameter values are not available and must be